1. What is the deadline for submitting an application?

 The TDSB does not provide a custodian for international students.
 Families are responsible for making their own arrangements or ask assistance from the homestay service provider.

 12. Can I get a refund if I do not get the study permit?

-Application is non-refundable.
+Application fee is non-refundable.
 If your study permit is rejected by Canada Immigration and Citizenship Canada, your tuition fee minus $500 administration fee shall be refunded.
 Please refer to details in our refund policy.